RURJ Submissions-Now Open!

-2. The Author accepts responsibility for the originality of the paper as well as factual and experimental accuracy.
+1. The author accepts responsibility for the originality of the paper as well as factual and experimental accuracy.

-- The Reproduction Permission Form along with the Code Of Conduct needs to be sent directly from the PI/advisor.
-These forms need to be signed by both the author and the PI/advisor
+directly from the PI/advisor.
+These forms need to be signed by both the author and

 4. Papers published in RURJ may be published elsewhere; however, it may be necessary to be aware of other journals’ policy regarding exclusive rights.

-- Use of the licensed material may still be restricted for other reasons, including because others have copyright or other rights in the material.
+- Use of the licensed material may still be restricted for other reasons, eg. others having copyright in the material.

 6. This agreement may not be revoked without the express written consent of both parties.